 We purchased our tickets online in advance.
 The advantage of doing this is that you do not have to spend time in the stations buying your tickets.
 I know that it only adds a minute or two, but there were two instances where we just made the train.
 If we had to take time to purchase tickets, we would have had to wait another 10 minutes for the next train.
 It’s not a lot of time, but when you’re trying to visit both Bruges and Ghent in the same day, those minutes add up.

 To purchase your tickets online in advance, visit belgianrail.be.
 When you are purchasing these tickets, you enter the date of travel but you do not enter a time.
-The ticket is good for that one specific day for one journey, any time of day.
-For example, if you purchase a ticket for May 1 from Brussels-Midi to Bruges you can take any train that day, whether it’s a 7:30 am or 5:50 pm.
+The ticket is good for one specific day for one journey, any time of day.
+For example, if you purchase a ticket for May 1 from Brussels-Midi to Bruges you can take any train on May 1, whether it’s at 7:30 am or 5:50 pm.
 This is great because if you don’t make that 7:26 am train, you can just catch the next one at 7:32 with the same ticket.

 The only downside to purchasing your tickets in advance is if you change your date of travel to Bruges and Ghent.